Olesia Rykhliuk: Career

 Alesia Rykhliuk won the bronze medal at the 2015 FIVB Club World Championship, playing with the Swiss club Voléro Zürich.
 She also won the tournament's Best Opposite award.
 She led the competition with 93 points, breaking Ekaterina Gamova's previous record of 85 points.
-Second time became bronze medalist of FIVB Club World Championship in 2017 with Volero Zurich.
+Second time became bronze medalist of FIVB Club World Championship in 2017 with Volero Zürich.

 In season 2020/2021 won silver medal at CEV Cup with Galatasaray HDI Sigorta from Istanbul.